-Downtown Services is responsible for enforcing property maintenance, sanitation, zoning and other applicable codes in downtown to promote a safe, clean and healthy environment.
+Downtown Enforcement is responsible for enforcing property maintenance, sanitation, zoning and other applicable codes in downtown to promote a safe, clean and healthy environment.
 Inspectors are International Code Council (ICC) certified and utilize the 2012 International Property Maintenance Code.
 Boundaries for the program are from Liberty Street to the Savannah River and from Martin Luther King, Jr. Boulevard to E. Broad Street.

 Sidewalk Café and Menu Board Permits